PlanetOfficial/Planet/README.md

 5. Copy environment variables (if there are any)

+**When adding new libraries, don't forget to '''npx pod-install ios''' if on mac Upgrade RN library with npx react-native upgrade

 <h1>Commits</h1>

-Before making a commit, go to the version control tab of git and double check changed files.
+Before making a commit, go to the version control tab of git in vscode and double check changed files.

 <h1>Testing/Cleaning (**required before merging pull requests to main**)</h1>

-Make E2E tests for new features and run them
-(see below for Detox instructions)

 ```
 npm run lint